murrehman/Angular-EMS-Webapp/README.md

 1. Get Google Client Id and put it in environment.ts (frontend)
 2. Generate id_rsa_priv.pem on backend using keypair generator.
-3. Create .env file with following parameters
+3. Create .env file with following parameters in backend.

 NODE_ENV=development